mahirahalwani/comptia-tech-/README.md

 ## 2.0 - SYSTEM HARDWARE
 - Central Processing Unit (CPU) is not smart but very fast.
 It only does what it is asked to do.
 Needs to give CPU a detailed instruction.
 Does not have memory, needs a separate memory piece to remember info.
-- CPU's characteristic:
+- CPU's characteristic:<br>
-      - Speed: how many things it can do in one second under perfect condition.
-Measured in gigahertz (Hertz: 1 cycle per sec)
+      &emsp;- Speed: how many things it can do in one second under perfect condition.
+Measured in gigahertz (Hertz: 1 cycle per sec)<br>
-      - Complexity:
+      &emsp;- Complexity:<br>
-      - 32-bit or 64-bit processor (Bits: amount fo data a CPU can process)
+      &emsp;- 32-bit or 64-bit processor (Bits: amount fo data a CPU can process)<br>
-      - e.g., Raspberry pi, mother board
+      &emsp; - e.g., Raspberry pi, mother board<br>
-      - n-core CPU: put n-different processors on one little chip and it works together.
+      &emsp;- n-core CPU: put n-different processors on one little chip and it works together.<br>
-- Electricity generates heat in the CPU while it works.
+- Electricity generates heat in the CPU while it works.<br>
 - Methods to move heat:<br>
       &emsp;1) Passive: relies on air.
 Uses copper or aluminium structure called heat sinks that help heat dissipate into air.<br>
       &emsp;2) Active: using some kind of device to push or pull heat away from computing components e.g., fans/case fans (pull heat out into the air) or liquid cooling (pulls heat into fluid).<br>